-March 17, 2011-Installed HOBO temperature data logger (Tag #51, part #9893915); no passage concerns at current stream flow and reservoir levels.
+March 17, 2011 - Installed HOBO temperature data logger (Tag #51, part #9893915); no passage concerns at current stream flow and reservoir levels.

-July 7, 2011-There are no concerns with fish passage; DDZ is inundated, with high reservoir level just downstream of the log crossing.
-Main flows are along the right bank at the x-section, resulting in increased scour.
+July 7, 2011 - There are no concerns with fish passage; DDZ is inundated, with high reservoir level just downstream of the log crossing.
+Main flows are along the right bank at the cross-section, resulting in increased scour.
 YOY cyprinids along RB in DDZ.
 Not able to locate HOBO data logger for data retrieval.
 Fine material from drawdown zone right bank sloughing into reservoir during site visit.

-September 14, 2011-Stream has very low flows; however, with the current high reservoir level, some KO may be able to ascend.
-During the site visit, the stream appeared impassable across much of the channel width; however, KO were observed u/s of the x-section location.
-Quad use through the creek channel appears frequent, with essentially a road crossing the channel d/s of the x-section.
-A rock line has also been built up across the channel d/s of x-section, but KO are passing upstream.
+September 14, 2011 - Stream has very low flows; however, with the current high reservoir level, some KO may be able to ascend.
+During the site visit, the stream appeared impassable across much of the channel width; however, KO were observed u/s of the cross-section location.
+Quad use through the creek channel appears frequent, with essentially a road crossing the channel downstream of the cross-section.
+A rock line has also been built up across the channel downstream of cross-section, but KO are passing upstream.
 The location where the HOBO data logger was placed has been altered and the logger was not located.

-March 30, 2012 - The lower reaches of the drawdown zone (427.6 m - 429.3 m elevation) were not passable, in spite of the moderate stage flows, due to channel braiding and a steep-faced aluvial fan over which the shallow flows were cascading.
+March 30, 2012 - The lower reaches of the drawdown zone (427.6 m - 429.3 m elevation) were not passable, in spite of the moderate stage flows, due to channel braiding and a steep-faced alluvial fan over which the shallow flows were cascading.